 Second, is classically equivalent to the NG action.
 We will prove this in just a moment.
 Additionally, what is also nice is how the variation of the action with respect to the metric gives the energy-momentum tensor (again, see below).

 Third, in that one of the primary advantages of is how it provides the correct quantum theory, my understanding here is that has the advantage of bilinearity with respect to the fields.
 As Polchinski writes, “Its virtues” are “especially for path integral quantization” (p.34) in that it enables or allows for direct access to quantum procedures in Fock space.
 Moreover, it is not that cannot be quantised.
 Indeed, there’s a lot that can be accomplished with it in general.
 It is just that things can and do become untidy with the form of the action – we end up with square roots everywhere and I think it is generally more difficult to derive the wave equations, momenta identities, and other things.
-It seems to me that is easier to generalise when considering curved or arbitrary backgrounds.
-This advantage is emphasised as early as Chapter 2 in Polchinski, where we begin to learn how, when generalised, takes the form of an interacting field theory.
+It seems to me that is easier to generalise when considering curved or arbitrary backgrounds, given, indeed, that the metric is generally curved.
+Another terrific quality is that it provides the Levi-Civita connection.
+These advantages are emphasised as early as Chapter 2 in Polchinski, where we begin to learn how, when generalised, takes the form of an interacting field theory.
 Hence, the treatment of the string sigma model as a synonym.

 Fourth, the WS metric here has a lovely quality in that its components, in a sense, play the role of Lagrange multipliers.
 These Lagrange multipliers impose the Virasoro constraints, which prove incredibly important moving forward.
 This is something we will talk a lot about (for example, when we get into the quantum theory of strings among other topics).
 The Virasoro constraints can first be derived (a nice derivation, in fact) from the NG action.